willibrandon/CursorMCPMonitor/README.md

 ## Interactive Dashboard

-The application includes a web-based dashboard for monitoring and analysis.
+The application includes a web-based dashboard for monitoring and analysis, accessible at `http://localhost:5050` when the application is running.
 The dashboard features real-time event streaming through WebSocket connections with automatic reconnection handling and event rate monitoring.

 The terminal display shows timestamps with millisecond precision and color-coded message types for easy identification of different event types.
 Advanced search functionality includes text-based search with highlighting and keyboard shortcut support.